THE MIDSOUTH COMPUTATIONAL BIOLOGY AND BIOINFORMATICS SOCIETY (MCBIOS)

 Section 6.
 Compensation.

-A Director or committee member who receives compensation, directly or indirectly, from the Society shall not vote on matters pertaining to his or her compensation.
+A Director or committee member who receives compensation, directly or indirectly, from the Society shall not vote on matters pertaining to their compensation.

 Section 7.
 Annual Statements.